FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/google_cloud.md

 ## Troubleshooting

 This section provides information on how to troubleshoot errors that you may encounter when implementing GCS with Transfer CFT.
-Note that you can troubleshoot both Transfer CFT and GCS using the <span class="code">gsutil </span>tool as outlined below.
+Note that you can troubleshoot both Transfer CFT and GCS using the `gsutil `tool as outlined below.

 ### Transfer CFT logs and diagnostic codes